Intel Xeon E3 v6 Series Processor, 1U Server, 2x Fixed Drive Bays, Redundant Power Suppy

 NVIDIA Tesla T4 GPUs power the planets most reliable mainstream servers.
 They can fit easily into standard data centre infrastructures.
 Designed into a low-profile, 70-watt package, T4 is powered by NVIDIA Turing Tensor Cores, supplying innovative multi-precision performance to accelerate a vast range of modern applications.

-The NVIDIA T4 GPU accelerates diverse cloud workloads.
-These include high-performance computing, data analytics, deep learning training and inference, graphics and machine learning.
+The NVIDIA T4 GPU allows you to cost-effectively scale artificial intelligence-based services.
+It accelerates diverse cloud workloads, including high-performance computing, data analytics, deep learning training and inference, graphics and machine learning.
 T4 features multi-precision Turing Tensor Cores and new RT Cores.
 It is based on NVIDIA Turing architecture and comes in a very energy efficient small PCIe form factor.
 T4 delivers ground-breaking performance at scale.

 T4 harnesses revolutionary Turing Tensor Core technology featuring multi-precision computing to deal with diverse workloads.
-Capable of truly blazing fast speeds, T4 delivers up to 40x higher performance than CPUs.
+The T4 is capable of reaching blazing fast speeds.

 User engagement will be a vital component of successful AI implementation, with responsiveness being one of the main keys.
-This will be especially apparent in services such as visual search, conversational AI and recommender systems.
+This will be especially apparent in services such as visual search, conversational AI and recommended systems.
 Over time as models continue to advance and increase in complexity, ever growing compute capability will be required.
-T4 provides up to 40x better through, allowing for more requests to be served in real time.
+T4 provides up to massively improved throughput, allowing for more requests to be served in real time.

 The medium of online video is quite possibly the number one way of delivering information in the modern age.
 As we move forward into the future, the volume of online videos will only continue to grow exponentially.
 Simultaneously, the demand for answers to how to efficiently search and gain insights from video continues to grow.